Deployment

 uv run pytest -q

-The helper can copy the checkout into /opt, create config/state directories, install dependencies, and write systemd units when run as root:
+The helper can copy the checkout into /opt, create config and state directories, install dependencies, and write systemd units when run as root:

 sudo scripts/install-control-plane.sh \